antonodu/antonodu/README.md

 I'm a front-end developer that is passionate about making the web an accessible place for everyone, as a Dyspraxic person I value inclusivity.
 I enjoy working on exciting, impactful projects that help me enhance and further my knowledge in web technologies

- 🚀 Skills
+ 🚀 Skills:
-- Languages: HTML, CSS, JS,
+- Languages: HTML, CSS, JS
 - Frameworks: React, Bootstrap
 - Tools: Git, GitHub, VS Code
 - Other Interests: Web Accessibility